 - The book, Six Centuries of Type & Printing (see below)

-- A cast piece of metal foundry type
+- Cast pieces of metal foundry type

 - A historic piece of wood type

-- A modern laser-cut piece of wood type
+- A modern laser-cut piece of wood type produced in 2019

 - A sheet or section of a phototype font